small icon

 To extract the bird, reach around the blanket and unlock the kennel door, slide your gloved hand in and gently get her onto the fist.
 Swing the door open and carefully remove her.
 She will likely have her lower half soaking wet.
 The dirt on her feet will have loosened considerably, and her talons will have started to slough.

 Take a soft toothbrush and an anti-bacterial soap like Dial® and gently start scrubbing the feet clean.
 The dirt will loosen up and rinse off.
-You can use your nail to scrape away at the talons where the talon has turned white and started to slough.
+You can use your nail or a wide nail file to scrape away at the talons where the talon has turned white and started to slough.
 Continue gently working at the feet until they are fairly clean.
 Be sure to rinse them well.
 Now is also a good time to file the talon if they are in need of shaping or shortening.

 Park the bird out in the sunshine to weather and dry.
 Once she has dried off, and calmed down, you may want to examine the feet for any trouble signs.